adamk72/consulting_website/src/pages/resume.md

 ---
-title: Engineering Management Resume
+title: Curriculum Vitae
 slug: /resume
 ---

-# Adam Kecskes Engineering Management Resume
+# Adam Kecskes

-A versatile engineering manager with a background in technical operations, information architecture, user experience, quality assurance, and agile software development.
-Provide hands-on work to root cause analyses, product development, and overall systems improvement.
-Advocate for both the customer and the developer to ensure their experiences are meaningful, fruitful, and valuable.
+It's a messy world out there and a lot gets lost in the effort to "make things better."
+Regardless of what role I've ever been hired for, I've had a predilection towards organizing, optimizing, and seeking precision.
+Am I always on target?
+No. But the effort I put in for a company distinctly gives them huge advantage in terms of getting things done correctly and consistently.
+Fewer misspellings.
+Fewer bugs.
+Clearer processes and documentation.
+Better defined and useful products.
+Smarter, more sophisticated, and more self-aware employees.
+I amplify and magnify the positive aspects of a company, bringing awareness to their full potential.

 _For most companies, the title noted is the last title I held with that company._

-## Developer Proficiencies

-### Present

-- **Frontend**: TypeScript, plus React, Vue, and Next.js, using Tailwind and Sass for CSS.
-- **Backend**: Node.js (with Express), PostgreSQL (with TypeORM), StrapiCMS, and Rust (for blockchains) with working knowledge of AWS (mainly S3) and GCP (Cloud Storage, Google App Engine, and Google SQL).
-- _Supplementary_: VBA, Google App Scripts, git, GitHub Actions.
-### Past
-- C, C++, Objective-C, C#, Java, PHP,  MySQL, Joomla.

 ---
 ## Leadership and Technical Roles

+### Operational Program Management Consultant

+Apr 2018 - Present @ _Austin, TX_

+- Managerial training and coaching, helping C-suite and VP teams better communicate with their org.
+- Operational excellence, such as demonstrating opsec practices and doing high-level fiscal analysis.
+- Project management services, including setting up and educating teams on best practices.
+- Implementing knowledge management services that support greater discovery and usability.
+- Provide interviewing services for technical roles, especially software development.

+### Phi Labs Global ~ Product Operations Manager

+#### Web and Blockchain Development

+Sep 2022 - Apr 2023 @ _Austin, TX_

+- Established technical product management office and streamlined processes to improve interdepartmental collaboration and task execution.
+- Developed a cross-functional work management system that facilitated effective communication and workflow across departments.
+- Streamlined processes and improved alignment of all departments, resulting in increased productivity and efficiency.
+- Wrote the basis for the [Area-52.io](https://area-52.io/) Cosmwasm training website, including the first course.

 ### AktaryTech ~ Director of Service Delivery

-#### Web and Crypto Software Development
+#### Web Development Consulting Services

 Apr 2021 - Present @ _Austin, TX_

-- Create time and cost estimates for client prospects; determine go/no-go status as part of biz dev.
+- Developed accurate time and cost estimates for potential clients, ensuring a successful bidding process.
-- Manage active client relations to ensure their project needs were being met.
+- Cultivated strong relationships with active clients to ensure their project goals were met and exceeded expectations.
-- Manage a team of 4-5 developers focused on Ethereum and Cosmos based blockchain technologies.
+- Led a team of 4-5 developers in the implementation of Ethereum and Cosmos based blockchain technologies.
-- Architect and write majority of base UI code for projects in TypeScript, React, and Tailwind CSS.
+- Authored core UI code using TypeScript, React, and Tailwind CSS frameworks to deliver exceptional project outcomes.

 ### CESCO Magnetics ~ ERP Solutions Consultant